moimart/mak3do/README.md

  # mak3do 2.0 - Scene graph-based engine

- mak3do is a C++17 engine that abstracts underlying an scene graph implementation like SceneKit from Apple or SceneFrom from Android
+ mak3do is a C++17 game engine that abstracts underlying an scene graph implementation like SceneKit from Apple or SceneFrom from Android

  ## Features supported today